I’m not a fan of “traditional” cardio. Instead, in this post, I’m going to show you the best cardio to lose weight.

 - First, exercising near your maximal heart rate releases catecholamines from your adrenal glands that circulate through your body and prompt your fat cells to breakdown into free fatty acids (to be converted into usable energy)

-A remarkable study investigating the effects of exercise of extreme duration at low-intensity on body fat profile followed subjects completing a 32-day crossing of the Greenland ice cap on cross-country skis.
-After this crossing, researchers discovered HSL activity was NOT influenced by prolonged low intensity physical activity in either arm or leg muscle.
+A remarkable study investigating the effects of the exercise of extreme duration at low intensity on body fat profile followed subjects completing a 32-day crossing of the Greenland ice cap on cross-country skis.
+After this crossing, researchers discovered HSL activity was NOT influenced by prolonged low-intensity physical activity in either arm or leg muscle.
 (4)

 2-3 Hours of Cardio Training Per Day?￼

 If you have the time (and patience) to exercise for 2 to 3 hours at a low intensity then be my guest.
 You will achieve some degree of fat loss, but you’ll need to do a ton of exercise to gain the benefits you desire.

 Here’s why I’d strongly recommend NOT doing this: